 Finding time to properly manage difficult-to-access properties can be a headache for land managers.
 With UAVs, they can remotely check on the property fences, cattle, vegetation, etc. without having to physically be on the property.

 Another effective technique in land resource management is prescribed burning.
 Many landowners look past it because of the many unknowns that come with it.
 "It's hard to judge what the fire is actually doing and how much smoke is being emitted from our eyesight at ground level," Proctor said.
 "Flying a UAV above a prescribed burn allows us to see what is going on in the whole burn area.
 Aerial views let us look for any hot spots near our fire breaks after a burn, which is a huge benefit in itself."

 Unmanned aerial vehicles have improved researchers' ability to study cotton root rot in alfalfa fields.
 UAVs also hold potential for other agricultural applications.

 Putting It to the Test

-The Noble Foundation's use of large-scale aerial imagery began in 2014 with a cotton root rot study using very-large-scale aerial imagery (VLSA).
-The images and data collected with this technology allowed Carolyn Young, Ph.D., Noble Foundation plant pathologist and mycologist, to begin studies of the cotton root rot disease in alfalfa fields.
+The Noble Research Institute's use of large-scale aerial imagery began in 2014 with a cotton root rot study using very-large-scale aerial imagery (VLSA).
+The images and data collected with this technology allowed Carolyn Young, Ph.D., Noble Research Institute plant pathologist and mycologist, to begin studies of the cotton root rot disease in alfalfa fields.

 "We wanted and needed to better understand how cotton root rot moves in the field," Young said.
 "Aerial imagery on a large scale would help us better visualize the disease all at once instead of what we could only see with our bare eyes on the ground."